 After free installing Kutools for Excel, please do as below:

-5. Click Ok, and now the largest value but smaller than 100 has been found.
+3. Click Ok，the largest value less than a specified value has been found.

 - How to extract all duplicates from a column in Excel?